On Macra, sim registration and CIRMS

 But the communication has not always been clear.
 Take some of the comments on Macra’s Facebook post below.

 People have expressed concern about the distance rural folk have to travel to register in this exercise.
-Macra has given reassurances that those people will be catered for on market days although this was not immediately clear from the onset.
+Macra has given reassurances that those people will be catered for on market days, although this was not immediately clear from the outset.

 Another issue that people raised is that network operators normally collect information when subscribers are registering for services like mobile money services.
 Why couldn’t Macra use that information?
 There doesn’t seem to be an answer for that but without wanting to second guess them, perhaps the type of information collected for that registration is not up to Macra’s standard.
 Perhaps some of that information is outdated.
 I for one registered for mobile money a few years ago.

-Then there are those who seem to have no idea why this exercise is taking place.
+Then some seem to have no idea why this exercise is taking place.
 Anything to do with registration is treated as suspicious and an attempt by the government to track its citizenry.
-But if the message hasn’t been communicated properly I suppose it is in their right to become suspicious.
+But if the message hasn’t been communicated properly, I suppose it is in their right to become suspicious.

 Online Registration

-But I did make an observation when registering my sim card.
-Being 2018 I found the process awkwardly 2008-ish.
+But I did make an observation when registering my SIM card.
+Being 2018, I found the process awkwardly 2008-ish.
 Too much paper!
 The likelihood of the forms we filled getting lost is high.
 Unreadable forms and errors being entered into whatever system they have are also very high.
-Then pinning wrong identification to wrong forms.
+Then pinning the wrong identification to the wrong forms.
 My identification was handed over to someone else after it was photocopied!
 What assurance do I have the copy was not pinned to the wrong form?

 How about mobile-friendly online forms?
 Heck, it’s 2018!
-With most smartphones having a camera, capture of an identification card would not be much of a problem.
-The process of filling paper forms could be left to subscribers without access to a smartphone.
-But even then, an operator could fill details on a device (phone or tablet) and a then take a picture of your identification.
+With most smartphones having a camera, capturing an identification card would not be much of a problem.
+The process of filling out paper forms could be left to subscribers without access to a smartphone.
+But even then, an operator could fill details on a device (phone or tablet) and then take a picture of your identification.
 It just makes the process simpler and smarter.

 Consolidated ICT Regulatory Management System